ECE Workforce Related Resources & Research Library

 Education of the ECE Workforce

 Impact of ECE Teacher Education on Program Quality, Child Outcomes or Teachers: A Partial List of Research Evidence– The NC Institute of Child Development Professionals created this resource in Sept.
-2022 to provide a list of partial research evidence supporting education for the ECE Workforce.
+2022 & Rev. Aug.
+2024 to provide a list of partial research evidence supporting education for the ECE Workforce.

 The T.E.A.C.H.
 Early Childhood® North Carolina Scholarship Program– T.E.A.C.H.
 Early Childhood provides educational scholarships to early care professionals and those who perform specialized functions in the early care system.